knpuniversity/javascript/knpu/ep4-reactjs/object-rest-spread.md

 copying this key and pasting it below.
 Sure, this would duplicate that key in two places... but, that's *super-minor* duplication: no big deal.

 Except...
-I want to learn a super-fun language feature.
+I want to learn a super-fun new language feature.
 To show that, let's fix this in a *slightly* fancier way.
 Above the AJAX call, set `const newState =` an object with `savingNewRepLog` set to false.